OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowText.md

 category: 'MODULES'
 ---
 ## Overview
-This module inserts one or more text paragraphs.
+This module inserts one or more text (Markdown) paragraphs.
 The text covers the width of the page.

 ## Use
+This table describes what is and how to use `RowText` module.

 <table>
 <thead>